My Teen is So Negative! What Can I Do?

 It’s not your job to make her happy.
 This can be a huge trap for moms.
 What can happen is that you start working harder than your daughter.
 You start fixing her problems.
 You clean up her messes.
 You give her money and take her shopping.
 You bring home her favorite makeup to try to cheer her up.
 You can start compromising your values, like letting her go to a party where there is no adult supervision, just because you don’t want to see her unhappy.

 2. Your teen needs to feel their feelings.

 It’s emotionally healthy for your daughter to feel her feelings even when you think she is being overdramatic.
 Emotions are energy in motion and need to be released not held in.
 It’s impossible to hold in your feelings.
 That’s like trying to hold a beach ball underwater.
 This will only amplify the feelings.
 The feelings will come up with even more velocity and force.

-It’s important that your daughter feel her feelings instead of numb her feelings.
+It’s important that your daughter feels her feelings instead of numbing her feelings.
 This is what teens do when they binge drink, overeat, or abuse drugs.